-The accuracy of all instrumentation data except the voltage and current phase-angles is the same as the stated energy metering accuracy.
-The accuracy for the voltage and current phase-angles is 2 degrees.
+The accuracy of all instrumentation data except the frequency and voltage and current phase-angles is the same as the stated energy metering accuracy.
+The accuracy for the voltage and current phase-angles is 2 degrees and 0.5 % for the frequency.